 So, if you want to write an engaging email, you should take a look below at the best email copywriting practices.

-1 Good email copywriting starts with the subject line game
+1. Good email copywriting starts with the right subject line

 Think of the subject line as the gatekeeper to the email.
 Perfecting this strategy will make the difference between the subscriber opening the email or reporting it as spam.
 If it doesn’t grab the attention of the recipient, they will not open the email.

 There are a few tips that you need to remember whenever crafting the subject line, such as: